zhuochun/zhuochun.github.io/_posts/2020/2020-07-18-discussion-pyramid.markdown

 ### Level 2: Where the problem fits in?

-This answers the perspectives on reasoning above the problem.
+This reasons about different perspectives about the problem.
+Basically, identify which domains/areas to tackle the problem.

 ![Six or Nine](/images/2020/07/different-perspectives.jpeg)

 ### Level 3: What are the possible solutions?

-This answers the new workflows to solve the problem in the domain.
+This answers the new workflows to solve the problem inside the domain.

 ![Design Alternatives for a Bridge](/images/2020/07/bridge-design-alternatives.PNG)